 You know about Yellowstone…you may have heard about Glacier…but Billings is the Montana Trailhead, and the surrounding Southeast Montana territory can’t be missed while you’re there.

-Billings sits along the Yellowstone River and edges the sandstone Rimrocks.
+This Montana city sits along the Yellowstone River and edges the sandstone Rimrocks.
 It holds heroic (and tragic) history from Lewis and Clark, Sitting Bull…even dinosaurs!
-Keep reading for a list of our favorite experiences.
+Keep reading for a list of our things to do in Billings MT.

 It’s is a private, non-profit organization which depends solely on grants and donations to keep its doors open…and it’s also AZA accredited.
 That’s an unbelievable feat!